emmithood/BnBCoPilotTemplate/docs/newdocs/FRONTENTGUIDE.md

 # Frontend Guideline Document

-This document explains how we build the STR AI Dashboard’s frontend.
-We use plain everyday language so that anyone can understand how our frontend is set up, even if you’re not a tech person.
-Below you’ll find details about our overall frontend architecture, design style, component structure, state management, routing, performance optimizations, testing approaches, and more.
+This document explains how we build the STR AI Dashboard's frontend.
+We use plain everyday language so that anyone can understand how our frontend is set up, even if you're not a tech person.
+Below you'll find details about our overall frontend architecture, design style, component structure, state management, routing, performance optimizations, testing approaches, and more.

 ## 1. Frontend Architecture

-Our dashboard is built using modern web tools so that it’s reliable, responsive, and easy to maintain.
+Our dashboard is built using modern web tools so that it's reliable, responsive, and easy to maintain.
 At its core, we use Next.js (v15.2.3) with the App Router which allows us to handle dynamic routes and server-side rendering efficiently.
 We rely on React (v19) for creating user interfaces and TypeScript (v5) for making our code easier to understand and less error-prone.

 **Key points:** • We use Next.js for fast page loading and dynamic routing. • React helps us build reusable UI components that are easy to test and update. • TypeScript ensures our code is well documented and easy to follow.